duneroadrunner/SaferCPlusPlus/README.md

 ### xscope_iterator

 The implementation of mstd::array iterators uses [registered pointers](#registered-pointers) to ensure that iterators are not used to access array elements after the array has been deallocated.
-This incurs a slight run time cost.
-So just as the library provides [scope pointers](#scope-pointers) without run time cost, scope iterators for arrays are also provided.
+This incurs a slight run-time cost.
+So just as the library provides [scope pointers](#scope-pointers) without run-time cost, scope iterators for arrays are also provided.
 Scope iterators have usage restrictions similar to scope pointers.
 For example, they can only target arrays declared as scope objects, and may not be used as a member of any class or struct, and may not be used as a function return value.

 usage example: